RainingSea/cese/project/website/DailyJournalApp/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "We will use Flask as the web framework for the Daily Journal App.
-Flask is lightweight and suitable for building simple web applications.
-The application will handle user authentication, registration, and journal entry management.
-We will also use the built-in file handling capabilities of Python to store user data and journal entries in local text files.", "UI design":"- The application will have a simple layout with three main pages: Login Page, Registration Page, and Dashboard Page.
-The Dashboard Page will display a list of journal entries with titles and dates, and will include a link to create a new journal entry.
-The New Entry Page will have fields for entering the title and content of the journal entry.", "Data Storage":"Data will be stored in local text files.
-We will create the following text files: 'users.txt' for storing user credentials (username and password), and 'journal_entries.txt' for storing journal entries (title, content, and date).
+"Implementation approach": "We will use Flask as the web framework to create the Daily Journal App.
+Flask is lightweight and easy to use for building web applications.
+For data storage, we will implement simple file handling in Python to manage user registrations and journal entries in local text files.", "UI design":"- The application will have a Login Page for user authentication, a Registration Page for new users, a Dashboard Page to display journal entries, and a New Entry Page for creating new journal entries.
+Each page will be designed using HTML forms and will include necessary buttons for user actions.", "Data Storage":"Data will be stored in local text files.
+We will create separate text files for user data and journal entries: 'users.txt' for storing usernames and passwords, and 'journal_entries.txt' for storing journal entries with titles and content.
 Each entry will be stored in a structured format to facilitate easy retrieval.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/new_entry.html", "users.txt", "journal_entries.txt"], "Data structures and interfaces": " classDiagram
+    class Main {
+        -Flask app
+        +run() None
+    }
     class User {
         -str username
         -str password
         +__init__(username: str, password: str)
-        +save() void
+        +save() None
-        +validate(username: str, password: str) bool
+        +exists() bool
     }
     class JournalEntry {
         -str title
         -str content
         -str date
-        +__init__(title: str, content: str, date: str)
+        +__init__(title: str, content: str)
-        +save() void
+        +save() None
     }
-    class JournalApp {
+    class UserManager {
-        -list[User] users
-        -list[JournalEntry] entries
         +register(username: str, password: str) bool
         +login(username: str, password: str) bool
-        +create_entry(title: str, content: str) void
-        +get_entries() list
+        +load_users() list
     }
+    class JournalManager {
+        +create_entry(title: str, content: str) None
+        +load_entries() list
+    }
+    Main --> UserManager
+    Main --> JournalManager
-    User --> JournalApp
+    UserManager --> User
-    JournalEntry --> JournalApp
+    JournalManager --> JournalEntry
 ",
 [/CONTENT]